G20 finance chiefs back tax deal, pledge to sustain recovery, watch inflation | Business

 The G20 finance leaders are meeting in Washington on the sidelines of the IMF and World Bank annual meetings, which come just days after 136 countries agreed to adopt a 15% minimum corporate tax https://www.reuters.com/business/finance/global-corporate-tax-deal-nears-holdouts-drop-objections-2021-10-08 and partially reallocate taxing rights for large profitable multinational companies to countries where they sell products and services.
 The G20 leaders endorsed the OECD tax agreement https://www.oecd.org/tax/beps/statement-on-a-two-pillar-solution-to-address-the-tax-challenges-arising-from-the-digitalisation-of-the-economy-october-2021.pdf and called for swift development of so-called "model rules" to guide countries' implementation of the deal and "ensure that the new rules will come into effect at a global level in 2023."

-NEW RESERVES VEHICLE The G20 also agreed on an IMF proposal to create a new "Resilience and Sustainability Trust" to allow part of the $650 billion in Special Drawing Rights currency reserves allocated to IMF member countries to be channeled to aid low-income countries, "vulnerable" middle-income countries and other small developing states.
+NEW IMF RESERVES VEHICLE The G20 also agreed to support an IMF proposal to create a new "Resilience and Sustainability Trust" to allow part of the $650 billion https://www.reuters.com/business/imfs-650-bln-reserves-distribution-is-shot-arm-global-economy-georgieva-2021-08-23 in Special Drawing Rights currency reserves allocated to IMF member countries to be channeled to aid low-income countries, "vulnerable" middle-income countries and other small developing states.

 "The new RST should preserve the reserve asset characteristics of the SDRs channeled through the Trust," the finance leaders said, adding that they were open to considering options to channel SDRs to multilateral development banks.
 "We call for additional IMF members to consider signing voluntary SDR trading arrangements to enhance market capacity," they said.